 Urthly Organics Bug Off Body Spray

-Urthly sells all kinds of products that are kind to your skin and to the environment.
+Urthly sells all kinds of delicious-looking products that are kind to your skin and to the environment.
 I love supporting small brands like this as they have such passion behind them and they’re really striving to encourage us to live more sustainable lives.
 They have lots of different products for sale in their shop.
 Their soaps, in particular, look divine and almost good enough to eat!

 The Bug Off spray came out in a fine mist and dried instantly.
 The scent reminded me of spa days with my mum at our favourite day spa in England (they had an aromatherapy steam room that smelled just like this!)
 I really enjoyed wearing it – it didn’t make me feel like I was spraying on an insect deterrent at all – it felt uplifting as though I was applying some essential oil scents!
+It’s absolutely something I’d be very happy to wear inside or outside.

 I love the metal spray tin the product comes in – it means it can be carried and thrown around without damaging it (I have three kids, remember!)
 The plastic lid clicks on tightly (so it doesn’t fall off in my bag).
 The product can also be used on horses or dogs too (but not cats) so it’s useful for those of you with animals that suffer from bites too.

 For my gang, it was a very easy product to use and very practical for us going out and about.
 It was a smaller bottle (it still held 100ml like some of the others but the bottle was smaller) making it a super handy size for my handbag.
-I love the packaging design – it was very clean and clear and I liked the earthy-style artwork on the label.
+I love the packaging design – it was very clean and clear and I really liked the earthy-style artwork on the label.

 We tested it on a few trips to our local park where there are usually lots of mozzies around and we didn’t get any bites even though we saw lots of them flying around us.
 They hovered but didn’t land on our bare skin.

 I really liked this product for its scent and the compact, hard-wearing bottle plus the fact that it’s handmade using essential oils.
 This one was my daughter’s favourite product as she liked the smell the best.
+It’s one that I’ll be buying again, for sure!

 View this post on Instagram